wavefrontHQ/observability-for-kubernetes/docs/collector/discovery.md

     - default
 ```

-## Rule based discovery
+## Rule Based Discovery
 Discovery rules encompass a few distinct aspects:
 - *Selectors*: The criteria for identifying matching kubernetes resources using container images, resource labels and/or namespaces.
 - *Plugin Type*: The [type](#plugin-types) of source plugin to use for collecting metrics from the discovered targets.
 - *Plugin Config*: Configuration information on how to collect metrics from the discovered targets.
-- *Transformations*: Adds prefix, tags and filters on the collected data before emitting them to Operations for Applications.
+- *Transformations*: Adds prefix, tags, and filters on the collected data before emitting the data to the Operations for Applications service.

 The rules can be supplied under the `discovery` section within the top-level `--config-file` or dynamically via [runtime configurations](#runtime-configurations).

 The collector fetches all the pods/services on startup.
 It also listens for runtime changes.
 The rules that match a pod/service are used to collect metrics from the matching targets.

-### Configuration file
+### Configuration File
 Source: [configs.go](../../collector/internal/discovery/configs.go)

 The configuration file is YAML based.
 Each rule has the following structure: